 Welcome to idtracker.ai’s documentation!¶

-idtracker.ai allows to track groups of animals in videos recorded in laboratory conditions.
+idtracker.ai allows to track groups of up to 100 unmarked animals from videos.

 When using information from this web page please reference

-Romero-Ferrero, F., Bergomi, M.G., Hinz, R.C., Heras, F.J.H., de Polavieja, G.G., (2018). idtracker.ai: Tracking all individuals in large collectives of unmarked animals (submitted) (F.R.-F. and M.G.B. contributed equally to this work.
+Romero-Ferrero, F., Bergomi, M.G., Hinz, R.C., Heras, F.J.H., de Polavieja, G.G., Nature Methods, 2019. idtracker.ai: tracking all individuals in small or large collectives of unmarked animals (F.R.-F. and M.G.B. contributed equally to this work.
 Correspondence should be addressed to G.G.d.P: email@example.com)

 Find here the preprint version of the manuscript.